aavinashjha/IamLearning/Algorithms/Graphs/README.md

 - Where there is a unique edge between every pair of nodes
 - A complete graph with n vertices is represented as kn

+Planar Graph:
+- Can it be drawn on paper without crossing the edges
+- Some algorithms run faster on planar graphs
+- Max Cut: Splitting the graph into two parts and getting maximum number of edges that connect the two parts NP Complete problem but polynomial time on planar graphs

 Representations
 ---------------
 Adjacency Matrix: